OhOmah/OhOmah/README.md

 ### Hi there 👋

 I'm Omar Zaffar!
 I'm Data Scientist, amatuer endurance racer and a pro home cook.
-Currently an employee @ AdeptID.

 🔭 I’m currently working on ...
 * A comparison between Red Bull Racing's #1 and #2 drivers.